The Inward Investment and International Taxation Review: Japan

 On the other hand, dividends received by a domestic corporation from a foreign corporation are generally required to be included in the domestic corporation's taxable income.
 Where the dividend recipient holds 25 per cent or more of the shares in the foreign dividend payer, then 95 per cent of the dividend may be excluded from the recipient's taxable income.

-If a foreign country withholds tax on dividends, interest or royalties paid to a Japanese corporation recipient, the recipient will be eligible for foreign tax credits up to a certain amount in general.
+If a foreign corporation withholds tax on dividends, interest or royalties paid to a Japanese corporation recipient, the recipient will be eligible for foreign tax credits up to a certain amount in general.
 However, certain types of foreign tax, including but not limited to withholding tax on dividends received by a domestic corporation holding 25 per cent or more of the shares in the foreign dividend payer, are ineligible for the foreign tax credit.

 Taxation of funding structures